 The sign-up for Fairweather Manor will be by presale application followed by a participation casting for our two playgroups, Downstairs and Upstairs.
 The presale sign-up will be open for 14 days – if the larp isn’t filled within this time, we’ll move into a vetted sales model.
 The presale sign-up will end on the 4 June 2023.
 We’ll give notice of the presale application period on the website and on Facebook via the interest group.

-In the sign-up application, we’ll ask you to prioritise the kind of play you're looking for, the play groups and the names of people you especially want to play with.
-Fairweather Manor: The Titanic Prelude will use a curated casting process to ensure diversity, inclusivity and ability to portray the role.
+In the sign-up application, we’ll ask you to tell us about the character tropes you'd like to play, and those you'd like to avoid.
+We also ask you about you do not wish to play with as Fairweather Manor: The Titanic Prelude will use a curated casting process to ensure diversity, inclusivity and ability to portray the role.
 We intend to create a diverse player base and ensure that everyone has an opportunity to participate.

 Once the presale period has closed, we’ll move to the participation casting.
 If you receive a place, we’ll send you an email with information about how to pay your participation fee and which play group you are assigned to.
 If you don’t get a place, we'll add you to the waiting list unless you tell us specifically that you do not want to be added.